stonkpunk/my-npm-modules/flatten-objects-array/README.md

 automatically flatten a list of similar objects into a flat array (or array of arrays)...

 then un-flatten the result back into the original objects' format again.

+can also convert arbitrary objects arrays to csv with `objectsArrayToCSV`

+and can also interpolate between arbitrary [numerical] objects with `objectsInterpolate`

 ## Installation

 ```sh